 Cultivation of winter crops is an essential part of setting up for a successful winter.
 Ensuring paddocks are cultivated with agreed management strategies in place will reduce the risk to animals and environment.

-New national regulations for winter grazing need to be met by 1 May 2021.
-These will include changes to the way paddocks are cultivated.
-Having a detailed cultivation plan for every paddock will help you meet wintering requirements.
+Having a detailed cultivation plan for every paddock is an important part of good management practice.
 Plans should include any critical source areas to avoid, waterways, paddock slope, buffers, and the required width of the buffer.

 Ensure your contractor has all the information required before you start.
 Sharing detailed cultivation plans with your contractor before cultivation begins will put your mind at ease and prevent any future complications.